belfastruby/belfastruby.com/readme.md

 ### Compass

-To use sass compass is being used.
+To use sass, Compass is being used.
 Edit scss within sass folder, do not edit the css files directly.
 To install and watch scss files for changes:

     gem install compass
     compass install compass